Caracol, a Classic

 A river runs through the cave, and in the dry season, it is possible to hike through to the other side.
 This less traveled path reveals another trail outside the cave, and some smaller caves are accessible from here.

-Big Rock Falls - An easy climb over along the banks of the Privassion river brings you to the base of the waterfall.
-Enjoy the water rushing 150-ft over granite rock formations and plummeting into a pool at its base.
+Big Rock Falls- A rugged 15 minute downhill climb brings you to the base of the waterfall.
+Enjoy the water rushing 60-ft over granite rock formations and plummeting into a pool at its base.
+It is posssible to swim near the base of the falls.